Quansight-Labs/uarray/docs/gsoc/2020/ideas.rst

 ``udiff``: Completion and Packaging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This requires completion and packaging of the `udiff <https://github.com/Quansight-Labs/udiff>`_ library.
+This requires the completion and packaging of the `udiff <https://github.com/Quansight-Labs/udiff>`_ library.
 Potential goals include:

 1. Publishing an initial version to PyPI.
 Here's a `guide <https://realpython.com/pypi-publish-python-package/>`_